Ogunbanwo-kayode/Scikit_Supervised_Learning/README.md

 This cookbook should help with structuring thought processes in scikit.
 I had good teachers. ;-)

 Please note!
 #Script is well commented.
-Do read the comments
+Do read the comments for guidance and clarity.
 If you are usure about anything, leave me a message and I will try to help.

 Enjoy and Happy Hacking!